 Alai Minar, the Incomplete Minar

-This minaret was left incomplete as Sultan Ala-ud-din died in 1316.
-Even the first storey had not been finished when he died.
-His son and successor Qutb-ud-din Mubarak had no interest in completing this beautiful structure.
-The core of this incomplete Minar still stands to the height of some eighty feet as a silent witness, saddened by the death of its patron Ala-ud-din Khilji.
+The core of this incomplete Minar still stands tall at a height of approximately eighty feet as a silent witness, saddened by the loss of its patron Ala-ud-din Khilji.

 Reference: